 To determine which risks are more likely to occur, use a risk impact scale.
-These charts will help you to estimate the likelihood that an event will occur and determine where to focus your efforts.
+This will help you to estimate the likelihood that an event will occur and determine where to focus your efforts.

 3. Develop contingency plans

 Once you’ve created a prioritized list, it’s time to put together a plan to mitigate those risks.
 As you write a contingency plan, it should include visuals or a step-by-step guide that outlines what to do once the event has happened and how to keep your business running.
 Include a list of everyone, both inside and outside of the organization, who needs to be contacted should the event occur, along with up-to-date contact information.

 4. Maintain the plan